Making a Confluence space(s) public is a great first step in sharing your documentation, but it's not an ideal experience for several reasons:

 Navigation – While navigating multiple Confluence spaces is very natural for authors, it can feel unintuitive and disconnected to users.

 Unify Your Content as a Help Center

-To make your documentation accessible and useful to your users, you can turn your Confluence space(s) into a full-on help center.
+To make your documentation accessible and useful to your users, you can turn your Confluence space(s) into a full-on help center or knowledge base.
 A help center is a cohesive online experience with a portal page, site-wide search, and simple navigation within a beautiful theme.
-Having a proper help center benefits your team by:
+Offering a proper help center benefits your team by:

 - Increasing user happiness by enabling them to find the answers they're looking for.

 - Reducing costs and increasing efficiency by deflecting support tickets.

 - Showcasing your organization as a hub of useful knowledge.

 You can use Scroll Viewport to turn one or more Confluence spaces into a beautiful help center.
 This is done by creating a new view of your space content known as a viewport.
 A viewport displays all the same space content within a customizable theme using a custom URL.

 Watch the webinar to find out why we use Confluence to build our own public help center.
 Learn why Confluence is the best tool for the job, and see exactly how easy it is to set up your own public knowledge base.

 The Help Center theme included with Scroll Viewport can be set up and customized in a matter of minutes.
 Visual changes are made by modifying the theme settings, so your team doesn't need any development skills to create a branded experience.
 The content displayed in the theme is delivered directly from the space in Confluence, so your team can modify the messaging and titles throughout.